YRDGroup/DMContactBook/README.md

 ## License

-DMContactBook is released under a BSD License.
+DMContactBook is released under a MIT License.
 See LICENSE file for details.